bernaljg/bernaljg.github.io/_pages/about.md

 At Mendel, I not only developed my technical and research skills but also saw first hand what it takes to build a successful company from the ground up.

-After three years, in the Fall of 2019, I left Mendel to join the OSUNLP lab and further develop my research skills.
+After three years, in the Fall of 2019, I left Mendel to join the OSU NLP lab and further develop my research skills.
 Most recently, in the summer of 2022, I completed a research internship in [Dr. Olivier Bodenreider’s](https://www.nlm.nih.gov/research/researchstaff/BodenreiderOlivier.html) lab at the National Library of Medicine working on improving the construction process of the Unified Medical Language System (UMLS).